DenisTitovLab/Glycolysis.jl/README.md

 #Simulate glycolysis activity
 sol = solve(prob, Rodas4(), abstol = 1e-12, reltol = 1e-5)

-#List of all metabolites in the model can be founf by running
+#List of all metabolites in the model can be found by running
 propertynames(glycolysis_init_conc)

 #Plot all [Metabolite] over time